bagit-profiles/bagit-profiles-specification/Proposed-v2.0-Changes.md

 ### A Note on the Help Attribute

 APTrust uses the help attribute of each tag definition to provide tooltips in its graphical bagging library.
 These tips help users understand what information is expected in a tag field.
 For example, see the tooltip for the Bag-Group-Identifier tag in the screenshot below.
+The text comes directly from the tag's help attribute in the BagIt Profile.

 ![DART bagging tool showing a tooltip for the Bag-Group-Identifier tag](./img/HelpAsTooltip.png)